-- Go to the Web enrollment system at www.mylacountybenefits.com or call the telephone enrollment system, toll-free, at 888-822-0487.
+- 1) Go to the Web enrollment system at www.mylacountybenefits.com or call the telephone enrollment system, toll-free, at 888-822-0487.
 Indicate that you have a qualified change in status and follow the instructions.
 If you are adding new dependents to your health coverage, you must provide Social Security numbers.
 (Social Security numbers for newborns must be provided as soon as possible). - 2) Confirm your elections and submit your request on the system. - 3) Photocopy any appropriate "proof" documents, such as a marriage certificate, birth certificate, or divorce decree (see list on page 5).
-In the case of an election change that involves obtaining coverage under another employer's plan, you will be asked to certify that such coverage was or will be obtained. - 4) Write your employee number on each certificate and document. - 5) Submit your proof documents within 90 days of the date of your change in status.
-Submit scanned documents by using the "Upload" link in the "Documentation Required" section of your Personal Homepage at mylacountybenefits.com or email and attach them to documents@mylacountybenefits.com.
-Fax them to 310-788-8775 or mail them to County of Los Angeles Benefits Administrator, P.O.
-Box 67128, Los Angeles, CA 90067.
-Any request for a qualified change in status is not finalized until the County of Los Angeles Benefits Administrator receives and approves all necessary proof documents, and processes your request.
+In the case of an election change that involves obtaining coverage under another employer's plan, you will be asked to certify that such coverage was or will be obtained. - 4) Write your employee number on each certificate and document. - 5) Submit your proof documents within 90 days of the date of your change in status to Flex Administrator (see the Submitting Proof of Dependent Status section on page 5.
+Any request for a qualified change in status is not finalized until the Flex Administrator receives and approves all necessary proof documents, and processes your request.
 Proof documents received after 90 days will not be processed!